(also: Luis Manuel Augusto; Luis M. S. Augusto)

 I focus on pure & applied logic.
 I am particularly interested in the mathematical/philosophical notion of logical consequence and its applications in (non-)classical computation.

 More generally, I research into formal languages (especially logical languages) and their applications in human and artificial cognition.

-For select publications and links thereto:
+List of publications and links thereto.

 A two-volume work on computational logic is underway.
 Volume 1 is out (in College Publications, London); volume 2 is underway.
 This second volume will be largely based on formal semantics.